Since completing university, Paul has worked as a bookseller, librarian, and freelance writer. Born in the UK, he now lives in Florida.

-One topic of debate that never really goes away is the relative advantages and disadvantages of having children and young people wear school uniforms.
+One topic of debate that never ceases to polarize concerns the relative advantages and disadvantages of having children and young people wear school uniforms.

-Uniforms for a long time seemed to be disappearing but in recent years they have been making a comeback, along with stricter dress codes generally.
+Uniforms for a long time seemed to be disappearing, but in recent years they have made a comeback in a big way, along with stricter dress codes generally.

-People in favor tend to see uniforms as instilling a sense of pride and belonging, as well as making it easier to identify which school a student attends, whereas people against uniforms often portray them as stifling individuality and imposing an unnecessary formality on children.
+People in favor of school uniforms tend to see them as instilling a sense of pride and belonging, as well as making it easier to identify which school a student attends; whereas people against uniforms often portray them as stifling individuality and imposing an unnecessary formality on children.

-Below are the main for and against arguments that are employed by people in the debate in more detail.
+Below are the main for and against arguments that are used by people in the debate.
 I hope that you find my pros and cons lists to be useful and interesting.

 - A school uniform can encourage pride and adherence to the school ethos, as well as encourage school unity.